 Technically, the majority of Greece isn’t considered a part of the Balkans.
 However, the lesser-visited north of the country has a lot of cultural similarities to other countries in the Balkans and is worth including on any Balkan backpacking trip!

 Meteora – it’s difficult to visit Meteora on a budget due to tourism in the area being focused predominately on higher-budget travellers and tour groups.
-Nomads Meteora in Trikala is an excellent budget option and only a short a bus ride away from the beautiful monasteries of Meteora.
-The city of Trikala itself is also a nice quaint Greek town that’s worth exploring!
+Meteroa Central Hostel in Kalambaka is an excellent budget option, offering both dorms and private rooms.
+There is also a nice garden area that makes for a good social setting.

 Thessaloniki – As the main transport hub in Northern Greece, chances are you will have to pass through the second largest Greek city at some point, particularly if heading to Sofia from Thessaloniki.
 Little Big House is a great option for backpackers as it is located in a quieter area of the city and has a lovely terrace and cafe to relax in.